Mandres07/learning-typescript/README.md

 # learning-typescript
-A repository with typescript code of my learning path
+A repository with TypeScript code of my TypeScript learning path